OneOffTech/laravel-connect-identity/README.md

 - Handle user registration via third party providers;
 - Handle user log in via third party providers;
+- Allow existing user to link a third party identity;
 - Customizable controllers, migration and models that will live in your application namespace;
 - Save identity and token inside the database, using [encryption and pseudoanonimization](#how-data-is-stored-in-the-database);
-- Provide login/register button as Blade component;
+- Provide login/register/connect button as Blade component;
 - Support all [Laravel Socialite](https://laravel.com/docs/socialite)
   and [Socialite Providers](https://socialiteproviders.com/);
 - Add custom providers.